5 Myths Unmasked: The Sky Mural Restoration at Grand Central Terminal

 In the fifteen years between the completion of the restoration in 1998 and the 100th anniversary celebration in 2013, myths and legends surrounding the creation, condition, and cleaning of the sky mural began to circulate, ultimately taking hold as fact in stories from such trusted sources as NBC News, NPR, and documentaries and articles produced by the History Channel.
 Even scripts provided to station tour guides today, as well as the current audio tour app, perpetuate these myths.

-The John Canning Company was hired to conserve and restore the sky mural.
+John Canning & Co. was hired to conserve and restore the sky mural.
 We joined a team of architects, conservators, engineers, and preservationists to study, analyze, test, and define the condition of the ceiling mural, the composition of the dirt covering it, the formula for the cleaning solution, the exact materials to be used, and process to be followed by our team to clean it.

 While the constellations depicted in the mural are mythical, the restoration of them shouldn’t be.